Visitors to Greece are no longer required to present Covid vaccination certificates after the latest move to allow smooth entry to the country.

 - Polycarbonic panels are used for additional protection during the provision of services conducted in direct contact with employees (ticket desks, information counters, etc.).

-- Keeping distances is mainly a behavioural measure for passengers and airport staff, and a distance of 1.5 metres should be kept during all phases of the travelling processes on ground.
+- Keeping distances is mainly a behavioural measure for passengers and airport staff, and a distance of 1 meter should be kept during all phases of the travelling processes on ground.
 Special signage is placed on floor surfaces alerting the public on this necessity, which is also communicated through airport screens and banners.

 - Facilities, machinery, equipment and frequently touched surfaces in the airport areas, are cleaned and sanitized regularly with special materials.